cleverli2008/Snowman-J/README.md

 	The source code can be found in \schemes\KP_HABE_NMaCS.java, \schemes\OKP_HABE_NMaCS.java and \schemes\CP_HABEwCS.java.

-	The pairings we employed are the default Type A and Type D pairing from jPBC.
+	The pairings we employed are the default Type A pairing and the default Type D pairing from jPBC.

 * IB-CH